raulpenaguiao/discrete_signature_varieties_macaulay2/README.md

 # discrete_signature_varieties_macaulay2

-This repository has code and documentation on computations of discrete signature varieties
+This repository has code and documentation on computations of discrete signature varieties.
+We use the ``mingens`` to guarantee that we get the minimal number of generators

 ## Authors: